openremote/proxy/README.md

 ## Custom certificate format

-Any custom certificate volume mapped into `/etc/haproxy/certs` should be in PEM format and must include the full certificate chain and the private key, i.e.:
+Any custom certificate volume mapped into `CUSTOM_CERT_DIR` should be in PEM format and must include the full certificate chain and the private key, i.e.:
 ```shell
 cat privkey.pem cert.pem chain.pem > ssl-certs.pem
 ```